Today is Veteran’s Day, November 11th.

-Pope, Saint Gregory the Great, the man who gave us the modern calendar, he was the man who penned Saint Martin’s hagiography.
-Most of Gregory’s hagiographical writings were works of fiction, either cut from whole cloth, or steeped and dyed from a the barest scintilla of truth.
-It is not likely that Martin of Tours ever lived, much less true are the reports of the many miracles he performed.
+Pope, Saint Gregory the Great, the man who gave us the modern calendar, he was the one who penned Saint Martin’s hagiography.
+Though it is not likely that Martin ever even lived.
+Most of Gregory’s writings were works of fiction, either cut from whole cloth, or steeped and dyed from a scintilla of truth.

 All the great Popes were great prevaricators, and great recipients of the penchant for falsehood.